 Parks and Recreation

-In Maraenui, parks and recreation facilities play a vital role in enhancing community life, offering various options for outdoor activities and family fun.
-Here are some highlights you can enjoy:
+In Maraenui, parks and recreation facilities are central to community life, offering diverse options for outdoor enjoyment and family activities.
+Here are some highlights to explore:

-1. Playgrounds: Safe and fun spaces for children of all ages.
+- Playgrounds: Safe, engaging spaces for children of all ages.

-2. Sports Fields: Engage in rugby, netball, or casual games on open fields.
+- Sports Fields: Ideal for rugby, netball, or casual games with friends.

 Community Events and Spirit